CDC Failover support v5.7.0

 where node_group_parent_id=0;

-To ensure you are setting the correct, top-level group’s option.
+This command ensures you're setting the correct top-level group’s option.

 SELECT pg_create_logical_replication_slot('myslot',